 – University faculty member

 “One of the participants from your epilepsy workshop had a customer experience a seizure shortly after your session.
 Your training may have saved her life.
-She was able to clear the area, protect her head, make sure one one put anything in her mouth, and talked calmly to her.
+She was able to clear the area, protect her head, make sure no one put anything in her mouth, and talked calmly to her.
 If not for your training, people would have been in a state of chaos.
 We are so thankful for you all.”

 – Church member